masc-ucsc/livehd/docs/projects.md

     * Barrell shifters with not trivial shifts (1-2 bits) selectable at run-time
     * memories, luts

-# Past Projects

-## ABC (Yunxun Qiu)

-Integrate ABC with Lgraph.
-The interface use the C-API, bit the file dump format.

-## FIRRTL 2 LNAST (Hunter Coffman)

-There is an ongoing effort to bring from frontends to LNAST.
-This is a frontend/backend project ot interface with high level FIRRTL.

-Dependence: none

-Main features:

-* Bridge between high level FIRRTL and Lgraph using LNAST (to/from FIRRTL translation)
-* Ideally handle "high level FIRRTL" Then, we can read out of CHISEL.
-* Benchmark is rocketchip and BOOM
-* How to handle annotations? (unclear at the moment if we need this)

 # Open Medium Size Tasks (not MS project/thesis)

 This is a list of small tasks.
 Each should take 1-3 weeks to implement.
 These are not thesis/projects but good ideas to get to know the setup and help, and they can evolve for undergraduate senior design.

-## mmap_lib sview delete

-The mmap_lib used strings for mmap_map and mmap_bimap.
-The current version appends the string to an mmap.
-It should have a counter to garbage collect the mmap entry once nobody uses it.
-This means that it needs to track create/delete.
-Maybe a mmap_map tracking sviews.

-For the bimap, the sview is replicated for both directions.
-Again, the refactor should share the sview across the two mmap_maps.

-## mmap_lib set optimized for lgraph

-Most lgraph have consecutive (or just 1-3 skip) node ids.
-Several algorithms use sets.
-Currently, we use the absl::flat_hash_set.
-This has a high overhead (store hash+xtra is around 8 bytes per entry) for when a simple bit enough if the set is dense (consecutive nids).

-We can not use dense arrays because we have the hierarchy which creates "gaps".
-A potential "good enough" solution is to use the mmap_lib map but store 64 (8bytes) consecutive bit vector.
-This means that the index hash is (xx>>5) and the lower bits (xx&0x1F) are used to select the bit in the map entry.
-This amortizes the map entry costs over several "likely consecutive" entries in the map.

 ## mmap_lib::vector erase (pop_back)